APA Style – Definition, Overview & Examples

 Simpson, B. (1999).
 Cartooning and psychology.
 Hollywood, CA: American Psychological Association.
 Retrieved March 5, 2001 from the World Wide Web: http://www.apa.org/journals/simpson.html

-Citing Literature in Different Languages in APA Style
+Citing literature in different languages in APA style

-If you are writing your paper in another language, e.g. German, but you are quoting an English source, the APA style prescribes sticking to the abbreviations used in the source language.
 For example, Eds.
 (Editors) remains Eds., Hrsg.
 (Herausgeber, the German word for editors) remains Hrsg. while quoting using APA style, even if this might not seem very intuitive (and you feel this should be translated).
-In the same vein, n.d. (no date) and o.J. (ohne Jahr = no year, the German equivalent for n.d.) must remain the way they are when using the APA style (cf. Haddad-Zubel et al. 2014: 66).
+In the same vein, n.d. (no date) and o.J. (ohne Jahr = no year, the German equivalent for n.d.) must remain the way they are when using the APA style.

-Internet Sources in APA Style
+Internet sources in APA style

-Let’s assume that you used the following internet source and it appears in your reference section as follows:
+Let’s assume that you used the following internet source, and it appears in your reference section as follows:

 If you are quoting this source for the first time in your text, you should use the full name as well as providing an acronym: